SSC Tuatara: Performance

-SSC has partnered with Nelson Racing Engines to build the engine, Linder Power Systems for engine sub-assembly fabrication and Automac for the production of the 7-speed automated manual transmission.
+SSC has partnered with Nelson Racing Engines to build the engine, Linder Power Systems for engine sub-assembly fabrication, and Automac for production of the 7-speed automated manual transmission.
 The transmission was later revealed to be a 7-speed automated manual manufactured by CIMA.
+The engine is based on the architecture of a General Motors small-block V8 engine but uses proprietary parts only, including the block which is cast by Nelson.

 The car has the following driving modes: "Sport", "Track" and "Lift".
 In Sport mode, the ride height is 4 in at the front and 4.5 in at the rear.
 In Track mode, the ride height lowers to 2.75 in at the front and 3.75 in at the rear.
 The Lift mode is designed to protect the underbody of the car while driving over speed bumps or driveways.

 Production

 The Tuatara is produced at a purpose-built facility in Richland, Washington, and production is limited to 100 cars.

 World record attempts

 On October 10, 2020, the Tuatara – according to SSC (pending independent confirmation) – claimed a disputed production car top speed record, recording a one-way top speed of 331.15 mph and a two-way average of 316.11 mph on a seven-mile stretch of temporarily closed Nevada State Route 160 near Pahrump, outside of Las Vegas.
 SSC claims that this speed beat the Koenigsegg Agera RS's record, which set a record on the same highway in 2017, by 46.6 mph.
 British racing driver Oliver Webb piloted the car.
-Independent analysis by Youtuber Shmee150 subsequently challenged the record's accuracy.
 In a video on the SSC North America YouTube channel uploaded October 30, 2020, SSC's founder Jerod Shelby stated that the run had been ruined after they started seeing some doubts, and the only way to fix them was to re-run the top speed in the near future.
 SSC released a statement on July 21, 2021 stating that the initial record attempt did not reach over 300 mph.